run2bizdocs/documentation/en-us/docs/4biz-helium/processes/change/configuration/change-portfolio.md

 #### Reversion plan

-To plan the change reversal use the features:
+To plan the change reversal, use the features:

 |Tabs|Description|
 |-|-|